-In accordance with the articles of association the academy trust's object is specifically to advance, for the public benefit, education in the United Kingdom, in particular but without prejudice to the generality of the foregoing by establishing, maintaining, carrying on, managing and developing a Catholic school designated as such ("the academy") which shall offer a broad and balanced curriculum and shall be conducted in accordance with the principles and tenets of the Catholic Church and all Catholic cannon law applying thereto including any trust deed governing the use of the land used by the academy both generally and in particular in relation to arranging for religious education and daily acts of worship and having regard to any advice and following directives issued by the Diocesan Bishop.
+In accordance with the articles of association the academy trust's object is specifically to advance, for the public benefit, education in the United Kingdom, in particular but without prejudice to the generality of the foregoing by establishing, maintaining, carrying on, managing and developing a Catholic school designated as such ("the academy") which shall offer a broad and balanced curriculum and shall be conducted in accordance with the principles and tenets of the Catholic Church and all Catholic canon law applying thereto including any trust deed governing the use of the land used by the academy both generally and in particular in relation to arranging for religious education and daily acts of worship and having regard to any advice and following directives issued by the Diocesan Bishop.

-The main objectives of the academy during the year to 31st August 2019 are summarised below:
+The main objectives of the academy during the year to 31st August 2020 are summarised below:

-- To raise the standard of education achievement for all students; - To achieve continuous improvement and effectiveness of the academy by keeping the organisational structure and curriculum under constant review; - To work with the Diocese of Hexham and Newcastle; - To provide value for money in the expenditure of revenue and capital funds; - To comply with all statutory requirements; - To maintain and develop links and partnerships with other educational establishments and professionals - To conduct academy business at all times in accordance with probity and integrity.
+- To raise the standard of education achievement for all students; - To achieve continuous improvement and effectiveness of the academy by keeping the organisational structure and curriculum under constant review; - To work with the Diocese of Hexham and Newcastle, in particular to engage with the establishment of the Catholic Education Trusts; - To provide value for money in the expenditure of revenue and capital funds; - To comply with all statutory requirements; - To maintain and develop links and partnerships with other educational establishments and professionals; - To support our students and their families beyond the scope of education: - To conduct academy business at all times in accordance with probity and integrity.